 Hungryroot delivers to most zip codes in the 48 contiguous United States.
 At the current time, it doesn’t deliver to Alaska or Hawaii.
 Delivery times depend on the order finalization date.

 Green Chef also delivers to most areas in the 48 contiguous United States.
-It delivers Monday through Saturday from 8 am to 8 pm.
+It delivers Monday through Saturday from 8 AM to 8 PM.
+You’re free to choose the delivery day that works best for you.

-Hungryroot ingredients are fairly well-organized.
-The shelf-stable items are separated from the refrigerated items.
-The refrigerated items are packed with recyclable Enviroice (Or Earthwise Ice Packs) to keep them cold.
+Hungryroot ingredients are organized by temperature rather than by recipe, like Green Chef.
+The shelf-stable items are separated from the refrigerated items, which are packed closest to the recyclable ice packs to keep them safe and cold.

 All the Hungryroot items are clearly labeled.
 Plus, since the refrigerated items come in a cooler, it’s easy to just store them in the fridge as soon as you get them.
 Green Chef is, likewise, clearly labeled with excellent storage instructions.